 - Not washing your face regularly

 - An infection

-The American Osteopathic College of Dermatology notes that the first strategy for treatment is to stop applying any products that could be causing irritation.
-This is especially true for topical steroids, as well as sunscreen, makeup, lotion or fluoridated toothpaste.
-Your dermatologist might also suggest a topical or oral antibiotic to help combat any infection that could be causing red, scaly patches around your mouth.
+According to the American Osteopathic College of Dermatology, the first step in treatment for your mouth rash is to stop applying any products that may cause irritation.
+This includes topical steroids, as well as creams or fluoridated toothpaste.
+Your doctor might also suggest a topical or oral antibiotic to help combat any infection that could be causing red, scaly patches around your mouth.